Highlights

 “The digital twin of human skin is developed based on a concept called ‘multiscale modeling’ which mimics the skin’s physiochemical nature,” explains 32-year-old Rakesh Gupta—a budding scientist at TCS Research.

 Rakesh’s team has been credited for developing microscopic models of the human skin’s layers which enable in-silico testing of various drug and cosmetic formulations.
-The invention has also been found useful in the designing and testing of nanomaterials for other healthcare applications.
+The development has also proved useful in the designing and testing of nanomaterials for other healthcare applications.

 In recognition of this work, Rakesh was conferred the INAE Young Engineer Award in December 2019, and TCS Young Scientist Award in August 2020.